-Ex-Memphis Police officer pleads guilty to charges in the death of Tyre Nichols
+Ex-Memphis police officer pleads guilty to charges in the death of Tyre Nichols

 The remaining defendants still face a federal trial scheduled for May 6, 2024.

-Crump said he believes the testimony from the remaining office will be “jaw-dropping.”
+Ben Crump, the attorney representing Tyre Nichols’ family along with Anthony Romanucci, said he believes the testimony from the remaining officers will be “jaw-dropping.”

+Romanucci added that Thursday’s plea represented a major moment in police accountability.

+“Today you are seeing the tide turn,” he said.
+“This is a monumental shift in policing.”